SUPREME: Highest in Rank or Authority, Highest in Degree & Quality, Ultimate, Final

 "Come Into My Life" Circa 1977

-The ravenous "purists," the '60's Supremes aficienados, may see the '70's Supremes as only shades to their earlier successes.
+The ravenous '60's Supremes aficionados may see the '70's Supremes as only shades to their earlier incarnations.
 Again, the truth?
-The '70's Supremes existed on a completely different plane, looking to birth not just hit singles, but whole albums that told stories.
+The '70's Supremes existed on a completely different plane, looking to birth not just hit singles, but albums.
 Dedicated to the music, they never relinquished the glamor and sophistication that were hallmarks for The Supremes, regardless of the decade.
 The '70's Supremes were just the next step in the evolution of an iconic institution.
-That's their story, and I'm sticking to it.-QH
+That's their story and I'm sticking to it.-QH

 [Editor's Note: At the time of this writing, The '70's Anthology (2002) and This Is the Story: The '70s Albums, Vol. 1–1970–1973: The Jean Terrell Years (2006) are physically out of print.
 The latter was a limited run edition.
 However, Magnificent: The Complete Studio Duets (2009), and Let Yourself Go: The '70s Albums, Vol. 2–1974–1977: The Final Sessions (2011) are still in print.
 All of these packages are available digitally via iTunes and Amazon.
 For more information on these remaster sets, visit http://www.hip-oselect.com/default.asp-QH]